Mardiat-Iman/Mardiat-Iman/README.md

 <!-- ![image](https://github.com/user-attachments/assets/e9cd17d0-898b-4fc1-a230-2a733a0ac0c1) -->

-# 👋 Hi there, I'm Mardiat!
+# About Me
 - 🌱 I'm currently diving deep into the world of AI, Data Science, and Machine Learning.
 - 🔭 Working on: Computer Science Degree
 - 😄 Love to research on a variety of topics
-- ⚡ Fun fact: I love watching F1 🏎️
+- ⚡ Fun fact: I'm a HUGE F1 fan🏎️